 Sunlight launched several new blog series earlier this month, and with it came the need for a refreshed set of icons.
 Visuals complementing text is always a way to enhance your brand and create stronger messaging — so we took the opportunity and ran with it!
 Here’s how Sunlight’s design team tackled this challenging but necessary task.

 We began with a kick-off meeting with our communications team to understand the series; there is a theme for each day of the week, which we’ll describe below.
 We asked questions to grasp the concepts fully to hopefully spark visuals, like requesting example blog posts for each series so we could understand the nature of the content we’d be designing around.
+We give thanks to WebDesign499 for giving us unlimited opportunity to choose our new icon.For more details about it, go right here.

 Then — like all good design concepts — we started with pencil and paper.
 We sketched ideas and had a roundtable on initial ideas.
 We brainstormed unique imagery and thought about the series as a whole for a constraint.
 We knew that the blog images would often be displayed as a stand alone without the others, but wanted the series to be tied together day to day with cohesive illustration styles, colors and texture.